Ancient Greece, Greek Islands and Fabulous Istanbul all in one.

 Get cruise to Hydra, Poros and Aegina, 4 days Classical Greece Bus Tour with visits to Corinth, Mycenae, Epidaurus, Olympia, Delphi and Meteora, full day Istanbul sightseeing, Bosporus mini cruise, 2 continents tour and get back with lots of memories from two different cultures.

 DAY 1: ATHENS

 Upon arrival, you will be met and transferred to your hotel.
-Balance of day at leisure.
+The balance of day at leisure.

 This tour gives you an opportunity to observe the striking contrasts that make Athens such a fascinating city.
 Our expert guides will take you to see the Panathenaic Stadium where the first Olympic Games of modern times were held in 1896 (short stop).